 The typical asking rate per listing is in the $40's per square foot per year.
 The Woods Corner region is going through a an increase in rates.
 In the last 3 months, the median rate rose $17 per sqft per year.
 That's a 67% rise in rent.

-Compared to the rest of the Greater Boston market, the Woods Corner submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Greater Boston market, the Woods Corner submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have been posted online, which means new availabilities are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 29% of the office spaces in the Woods Corner are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have come on the market, which means office spaces might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 43% of the available space in the Woods Corner are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 8,010 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are close to 4 floors.
+Even though the median size is 12,550 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this region are around 4 stories.
 Most buildings in this market were built in 1985 and are Class A.

-This area is fairly equally mixed residential and commercial.
-Education is the dominant industry in this region.
+This region is fairly equally mixed residential and commercial.
+Education is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Woods Corner occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.